dab-code/toolio/README.md

 # Toolio - A11Y accessible and lightweight tooltips
-**Title**
-Toolio was created as a side-project with the goal to create easy-to-use and accessible tooltips, th.
+**Toolio** was created as a side-project with the goal to create easy-to-use and accessible tooltips.

 It should be noted that Toolio should only be used to creat informative tooltips and not contain anything other than concise supplemental information, as this makes their use a lot less accessible.

-It is, of course, up to you how you use it! 🙏
+It is of course up to you how you use it! 🙏

-**
+***

 ## Installation
-1. Package Manager
+- Package Manager
 ```
 $ npm i -S @dab-code/toolio
 ```

-2. CDN
+- CDN
 ```
 <script src="https://unpkg.com/@dab-code/toolio@[version]/dist/cjs/index.js"></script>
 ```

-**
+***

 ## Usage
 ### Module bundlers
-You can import the `Toolio` constructor and initialize a new instance and you're good to go! 🤙
+You can import the `Toolio` constructor and initialize a new instance!
+Now all gyou need to do is sprinkling a couple of toolio attributes into your HTML template! 🦄

 ```
 import { Toolio } from '@dab-code/toolio'